 Modern Harmony: Its Explanation and Application by A Eaglefield 1876-1928 Hull

 I think this is a relatively unknown book since I don’t see it on any lists online.
 But it is an amazing resource.
-Not only does this cover the topic of advanced harmony in a thorough manner, but it also touches ground on music composition techniques.
+Not only does this cover the topic of advanced harmony thoroughly, but it also touches the ground on music composition techniques.
 There are countless examples from musical scores to go along with each harmonic technique.
 Of course, keep in mind that this book is from the early 1900’s so the word modern seems a little outdated.
 Nevertheless, it is an inspirational read!
+You will be able to take some nuggets of wisdom out of it.

 The Musical Modes: Melodies & Chord Progressions

-If you want to learn more about modal harmony and modal melodies then check out my video tutorial playlist called: The Musical Modes: Melodies & Chord Progressions.
-I guarantee that these videos will leave you with some new music composition idea’s that you can try out while writing music.
+If you want to learn more about modal harmony and modal melodies then check out my article about Musical Modes: Melodies & Chord Progressions.
+I guarantee that these videos will leave you with some new music composition ideas that you can try out while writing music.

 Interesting Books For Music Composers